A Food Handler May Wear Fingernail Polish

 Finally, wearing nail polish can help prevent cross-contamination between different types of food sources.
 For example, if a cook is preparing raw meat in one area and then switching over to cutting vegetables in another area without washing their hands in between tasks, they could potentially spread bacteria from one area to another if they didn’t have a protective layer on their nails.
 Wearing nail polish helps create an extra barrier that helps prevent this type of cross-contamination.

-See also What Do You Wear Under A Dress
+See also Do Football Players Wear Diapers

 In conclusion, there are many benefits for food handlers who choose to wear fingernail polish while on duty.
 Not only does it look nice but it also provides an extra layer of protection against bacteria entering through cracks or crevices in the skin and prevents cross-contamination between different types of foods.
 It also provides an additional barrier when working with harsh chemicals which reduces any potential exposure or irritation that could occur with direct contact with these substances.